MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-1801-1807.md

   ```

 #### Repeated correlation: filter_scom_repeated_cor
-Takes three inputs: a patterns, a time interval, and a number of occurrences.
+Takes three inputs: a pattern, a time interval, and many occurrences.
 When a match is found for the first pattern, a timer starts.
 An event is sent to Operations Manager if the pattern is matched the specified number of times before the timer ends.

   ```
     <filter tag>